crypt0rr/kb/README.md

 tag aliases such as `Wirehark` to `Wireshark`.

 Use `npm run sysinternals:check` to compare the published Sysinternals files with `https://live.sysinternals.com/`.
-Use `npm run sysinternals:sync` to download missing or changed root and ARM64 files.
+The check uses the reviewed `scripts/sysinternals-manifest.json` SHA-256 inventory, so an upstream listing change requires an explicit `npm run sysinternals:refresh-manifest` review before syncing.
+Use `npm run sysinternals:sync` to download missing or changed root and ARM64 files; every replacement is checked against the manifest hash before the atomic rename.
+Manifest refresh downloads temporary copies only; it does not modify the mirrored files.
 The sync workflow skips live directories, marker files, and files over the 25MB Cloudflare Pages limit.

 ## Security Notes

 `npm run audit:known` expects a clean `npm audit` result and fails on any reported vulnerability.
 Keep Astro/Vite updated through Renovate and review dependency advisories before adding any exception.
+GitHub Actions are pinned to reviewed commit SHAs; Renovate keeps those pins current.

 ## Contributing